imjoseangel/sandbox/docs/terminatingpod.md

             - sleep 3600
 ```

-Will keep our *Pod* in the `Terminating` state for 1 hour.
+Will keep the *Pod* in the `Terminating` state for 1 hour.

 It is essential to handle the `SIGTERM` correctly and ensure that the application terminates gracefully when the kubelet sends the `SIGTERM` to the container.

 ## Remove Finalizers

-Determine if the cause of the `Terminating` state for a Pod, *Namespace*, or *PVC* for instance is a finalizer.
-Think that *PVC* for instance can be protected from deletion with the `kubernetes.io/pvc-protection` [Finalizer](https://kubernetes.io/blog/2021/12/15/kubernetes-1-23-prevent-persistentvolume-leaks-when-deleting-out-of-order/).
+Determine if the cause of the `Terminating` state for a Pod, *Namespace*, or *PVC* is a *finalizer*.
+A [Finalizer](https://kubernetes.io/blog/2021/12/15/kubernetes-1-23-prevent-persistentvolume-leaks-when-deleting-out-of-order/) example to protect PVCs from deletion is the `kubernetes.io/pvc-protection`.

-If we want to delete the pod, we can simply patch it on the command line to remove the `finalizers`:
+If we want to delete the *Pod*, we can simply patch it on the command line to remove the *finalizers*:

 ```sh
 kubectl patch pod/mypod --type=json -p '[{"op": "remove", "path": "/metadata/finalizers" }]'